JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle-classes-modules-and-objects.md

-# SOLID JavaScript - The Single-Responsibility Principle (Objects, Classes, & Modules)
+# SOLID JavaScript - Single-Responsibility Principle (Objects)

 In this series, we are exploring what the SOLID principles look like when they are applied to JavaScript.
 In a [previous post](INSERT URL HERE) I outlined what the Single-Responsibility Principle (SRP) is and why one would care about it.
 The last post began to explore its practical applications for JavaScript variables and functions.
-Here we will apply the principle to Objects, Classes, and Modules.
-Three ways to group code by their logical purpose.
+Here we will apply the principle to objects.

 ![SOLID JavaScript](https://raw.githubusercontent.com/JustinDFuller/blog-posts/master/media/SOLID-single-responsibility-principle/Logo.jpg)

-As we move up in orders of complexity, first we have variables, then we have functions, and higher up we have groupings such as a class.
+As we move up in orders of complexity, first we have variables, then we have functions, and higher up we have groupings such as an object.
+An object can be a plain object, an object of module exports, or a class.
 As the complexity of the grouping increases, so does the complexity of the Single-Responsibility Principle.
-When you group functionality together, it becomes harder to ensure that it all serves the same purpose.
-It also becomes more nuanced and difficult to detect.
+When you group functionality together, it is difficult to ensure it all serves the same purpose because responsiblity is sometimes nuanced and hard to see.
 Thankfully, there are still plenty of clear indicators that the SRP is being violated.

-## Classes, Objects, and Modules
+## Objects

-First, you may wonder why I have grouped these three concepts—classes, objects, and modules—together.
-It's because they are used to group concepts together—at least when they are used correctly.
+I mentioned that in this post we'll be applying the SRP to objects, but I immediately also mentioned classes and modules.
+You may wonder why I have grouped these three concepts together.
+It's because they are used to _group concepts together_—at least when they are used correctly.

 A class, object, or module should contain a group of methods and properties that belong to a specific set of functionality.
 The SRP states that there should be a single, cohesive purpose to everything in the class, but what does that mean?
 Not every method and property can have the same purpose.
 That would be pointless.